New Strings Faculty Member Hired

 Brown began his collegiate studies with Peter Lloyd at the University of Minnesota, but ultimately completed his bachelor’s and master’s degrees at Rice University as a student of renowned pedagogue Paul Ellison.
 Upon completing his degrees he went on to work with David Moore at the University of Southern California before joining the DSO in 2014.

 While a student, Brown performed extensively with the Houston Symphony, and joined them on tours to New York and Moscow.
 In 2009 he won the International Society of Bassists Orchestral Competition, which earned him a week in the bass section of the Philadelphia Orchestra, and in 2011 he was selected to give a solo performance at the Kennedy Center Millennium Stage as part of their Conservatory Project.
-Before his appointment to the DSO, Kevin also appeared as Guest Principal Bass of the Atlanta Symphony.
+Before his appointment to the DSO, Brown also appeared as guest principal bass of the Atlanta Symphony.